Should You Fire Your Lawyer? How to Know When It's Time (And How to Do It Right)

 - Are there any fee dispute provisions?

 In most jurisdictions, an attorney must refund the unearned portion of your retainer.
-If they refuse, you can file a complaint with the state bar's fee dispute resolution program.
+If they refuse, you can file a complaint with the state bar through their fee dispute resolution program.

 Step 4: Notify Your Current Attorney in Writing